adityaraj005/Excel-Sales-Analytics/README.md

 ## **Key Technical Features**
 - Automated calculations for sales and financial metrics to save time.
-- Dynamic dashboards with interactive visuals for enhanced usability.
+- Structured tabular reports for clarity and actionable insights.
 - Clear, actionable insights for business stakeholders.

 ---